mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 For an object to reach a given velocity similar to that found under Earth gravity, it has to fall further.
 This is expressed by taking the Earth’s GF of 1 and dividing it by the square root of the environment’s gravity factor : 1/GF.
 So, for an asteroid with a GF of 0.3, then it would be 1/0.54 = 1.85.
 For an object on an asteroid with a GF of 0.3, it has to fall almost twice as far as on Earth to reach the same velocity on reaching the ground.

 For a character who falls in a low gravity environment, the distance he can fall without getting hurt is therefore dependent on 1/GF.
-A fall of 1 metre is comfortable and a fall of 3 metres can be survived without injury – if one knows how to roll to absorb the impact.
-On our GF 0.3 asteroid, a character could fall 5. metres (3 x 1.85) without incurring serious injury.
+A fall of 1 meter is comfortable and a fall of 3 meters can be survived without injury – if one knows how to roll to absorb the impact.
+On our GF 0.3 asteroid, a character could fall 5. meters (3 x 1.85) without incurring serious injury.

 1/GF is also used to calculate the distance an object can be thrown.
-If a character can hurl an object 10 metres on Earth, he can throw it 18.5 metres on the asteroid.
+If a character can hurl an object 10 meters on Earth, he can throw it 18.5 meters on the asteroid.

-Jumping requires raising one’s centre of gravity to a given height.
-For an average person the centre of gravity is about 1.2 metres from the ground and, with a standing jump, it can be raised by 0. of a metre.
-A standing jump on the 0.3 GF asteroid would raise the centre of gravity by 0.5/GF = 0.92 metres, plus the height of the centre of gravity, making a jump of 2.12 metres.
+Jumping requires raising one’s center of gravity to a given height.
+For an average person the center of gravity is about 1.2 meters from the ground and, with a standing jump, it can be raised by 0. of a meter.
+A standing jump on the 0.3 GF asteroid would raise the center of gravity by 0.5/GF = 0.92 meters, plus the height of the center of gravity, making a jump of 2.12 meters.

 For the length of a jump, the time spent in the air is a factor.
 In a low gravity environment a body jumps higher and falls more slowly, so the length of a jump is GF x GF = the GF.
 For an initial push (the velocity provided by the legs, which doesn’t depend on gravity), the time taken to return to the ground is 1/GF.
 For the 0.3 GF asteroid, this makes 3.33.
 This means a character on a 0.3 GF planetoid could leap 3.33 times as far as he could under standard gravity.